-Developed in partnership with the University of Illinois at Urbana-Champaign College of Business and BP, the competition case will have numerous ethical components.
+Developed in partnership with the University of Illinois at Urbana-Champaign College of Business, the Center for Professional Responsibility in Business and Society and BP, the competition case will have numerous ethical components.
 The proposed professional responsibility problems/dilemmas can potentially span any or all of the functional areas of business – e.g., marketing, finance and logistics.
-Given the complexities of the oil industry, teams will comprise of individuals from the areas of law and engineering in addition to business.
+Given the complexities of the oil industry, teams will be composed of individuals from the areas of law and engineering in addition to business.

 This event is being held in partnership with:

 - College of Business, University of Illinois at Urbana-Champaign